-If you’re planning a day trip from Lisbon to Sintra, here are a few tips.
+Here are a few tips if you’re planning a day trip from Lisbon to Sintra.
 First, try to arrive at least a few hours before closing time.
 That way, you’ll have plenty of time to see everything in town.
-And if you want to avoid the crowds, get the first morning train to Sintra.
-Otherwise, you’ll be stuck with a packed city.
+And if you want to avoid the crowds, get the first-morning train to Sintra.
+Otherwise, you’ll be stuck in a crowded city.
 Second, try to spend at least a night in Sintra.

 Quinta da Regaleira

-If you’re planning a day trip to Sintra, you’ll probably spend a majority of your time exploring the Moorish Castle and Pena Palace, but there are other attractions as well.
+If you’re planning a day trip to Sintra, you’ll probably spend most of your time exploring the Moorish Castle and Pena Palace, but there are other attractions.
 If you’re only spending a day in Sintra, you should make your Sintra sightseeing the first stop on your itinerary.
-Then, you can move onto other places in the area as time permits.
+Then, you can move on to other places in the area as time permits.

 The main attraction in Quinta da Regaleira is its initiation wells, which were once used for ritual rites.
 They are thought to have links to Templar and Tarot mythology.
 Visitors can climb the spiral staircases to the first well and follow a tunnel to a smaller one.
 The bigger one has mosaic floors and is accessible only by walking.
 Once you’re done exploring the initiation wells, you can head to the nearby castle for a delicious meal or an afternoon of shopping.

 If you’re planning a day trip from Lisbon, you may also want to visit the Basilica of the Holy Trinity, which was built with a cornerstone donated by Pope John Paul II.
-While you’re in Lisbon, you’ll probably want to pair your visit to Fatima with another stop, so you can enjoy both the town and the city at the same time.
+While in Lisbon, you’ll probably want to pair your visit to Fatima with another stop to enjoy both the town and the city simultaneously.
 You’ll be spoilt for choice!

 Sintra’s Castle of the Moors

 The first thing you need to do before heading to Sintra is plan your itinerary.
-There are a number of attractions in Sintra that will keep you busy for hours, and you might want to avoid the busses if you can.
+Several attractions in Sintra will keep you busy for hours, and you might want to avoid the busses if you can.
 However, it is worth considering taking the bus to Sintra to see the Moorish Castle.
 The Moorish castle is a magnificent structure located on a steep hill, but it isn’t worth the long walk down.

 When planning your visit, keep in mind that the train station in Sintra is quite far from the old town.
 If you have time, consider taking a bus or a tuk-tuk to the town center.
 These two methods will take you to Sintra’s Castle of the Moors and Pena Palace without the hassle of dealing with the tourist crowds.

-If you want to see the Moorish Castle and Pena Palace, be sure to book a guided tour of the town center.
-You can also visit the Quinta da Regaleira, which is known for its lovely gardens.
+If you want to see the Moorish Castle and Pena Palace, book a guided tour of the town center.
+You can also visit the Quinta da Regaleira, known for its lovely gardens.
 Keep in mind that the town is very hilly and difficult to walk around.
 You can use tuk-tuks, taxis, or local buses to get around.
-Parking in Sintra is not easy, so make sure to plan your trip accordingly.
+Parking in Sintra is not easy, so plan your trip accordingly.

 Lisbon to Sintra day trip

-If you are planning a day trip to Lisbon, make sure to include a visit to Sintra.
-The town is full of fairy-tale palaces and mystical gardens, and more than 3 million visitors visit every year.
+If you plan a day trip to Lisbon, include a visit to Sintra.
+The town is full of fairy-tale palaces and magical gardens, and more than 3 million visitors visit yearly.
 Although it is impossible to see everything in a single day, your Lisbon to Sintra day trip guide will help you see the highlights.
-A little extra time in Sintra will give you the opportunity to visit additional palaces and gardens.
+A little extra time in Sintra will allow you to visit additional palaces and gardens.

 Depending on the time of year, you can make a Lisbon to Sintra day trip a car-free experience.
-Parking in Sintra is limited, so try to plan your trip around bus or car-free.
-If you are visiting on a busy day, be sure to leave your car at the train station or park in the street, as parking is not always easy to find.
-In fact, parking in Sintra can be miles away from most of the sights.
+Parking in Sintra is limited, so plan your trip around bus or car-free.
+If you are visiting on a busy day, leave your car at the train station or park in the street, as parking is not always easy.
+Parking in Sintra can be miles away from most of the sights.

 If you have time to spare, visit the historic district of Sintra, where you can walk through the town’s narrow streets and discover quaint houses that date back to the 10th century.
-Throughout the centuries, it has been the home of Portugal’s monarchy and many nobles.
-The castle was also the meeting place of foreign ambassadors, and several kings have passed through its decorated rooms.
+It has been the home of Portugal’s monarchy and many nobles throughout the centuries.
+The castle was also the meeting place of foreign ambassadors, and several kings passed through its decorated rooms.
 Your Lisbon to Sintra day trip should include a stop at this palace.

 Avoiding crowds in Sintra

-To avoid the crowds in Sintra the perfect day trip, make sure to go at early morning.
+To avoid the crowds in Sintra, the perfect day trip, make sure to go in the early morning.
 The palace, as well as the parks, usually get crowded within an hour of opening.
 You can also visit the gardens near closing time.
 While this is not the best time to visit Sintra, it is still worth a visit if you have time to spare.
-It’s possible to experience many of the sights on a single day, but if you don’t have much time, make sure you start your trip early.
+It’s possible to experience many sights in a single day, but if you don’t have much time, make sure you start your trip early.

-If you’re planning a day trip from Lisbon, you’ll want to go to Sintra as early as possible.
-Although it’s only 20 miles from Lisbon, the town still feels like a true retreat.
-Its UNESCO World Heritage site has many historical and artistic treasures and you can wander the cobblestone streets and take in the medieval architecture.
-In fact, you can even get a Lisbon Card and enjoy free train travel to Sintra!
+If planning a day trip from Lisbon, you’ll want to go to Sintra as early as possible.
+Although it’s only 20 miles from Lisbon, the town still feels like a retreat.
+Its UNESCO World Heritage site has many historical and artistic treasures, and you can wander the cobblestone streets and take in medieval architecture.
+You can even get a Lisbon Card and enjoy free train travel to Sintra!

 Getting to Sintra by train

 Getting to Sintra by train is a convenient way to travel to this city.
 Parking in Sintra can be a challenge, especially during the summer, but a train ride takes the hassle out of getting around town.
 In addition to convenient train service, many tours also include other attractions.
-Packaged tours can help take the hassle out of traveling to Sintra by offering ticket entry to major sites as well as expert guides.
+Packaged tours can help take the hassle out of traveling to Sintra by offering ticket entry to significant sites and expert guides.

-The last stop of the journey is the station in Sintra, which is a short walk from the town center.
-The train station is also in close proximity to the airport.
+The journey’s last stop is the station in Sintra, which is a short walk from the town center.
+The train station is also near the airport.
 While not as central as the Rossio station, the Sintra station is still convenient.
 You can purchase tickets for both train trips online to save yourself time at the box office and get a 5% discount.
-To avoid any inconveniences, consider purchasing tickets for both train routes at once online, and remember to buy your ticket in advance to guarantee that you get the best price.
+To avoid inconveniences, consider purchasing tickets for both train routes online at once, and remember to buy your ticket in advance to guarantee you get the best price.

 Getting to Sintra by train from Lisbon takes approximately 8 hours.
-The journey can accommodate a group of one to eight people, and there are tours available seven days a week.
-These drivers are well-trained and have all of the materials you need to enjoy your trip to Sintra.
-You can also use a private taxi in the town, but it’s important to know how to get to the train station in advance.
+The journey can accommodate a group of one to eight people, and tours are available seven days a week.
+These drivers are well-trained and have all the materials you need to enjoy your trip to Sintra.
+You can also use a private taxi in the town, but it’s essential to know how to get to the train station in advance.

 Getting to Sintra by car

 If you’d like to visit Sintra on your own, there are several ways to get there.
-Taxis are usually readily available outside the Sintra train station and opposite the post office.
-Taxis in Sintra are usually metered and a one-way trip to the National Palace will cost at least EUR10; a little more in heavy traffic.
+Taxis are usually available outside the Sintra train station and opposite the post office.
+Taxis in Sintra are typically metered, and a one-way trip to the National Palace will cost at least EUR10, a little more in heavy traffic.
 A waiting time in a taxi can run as high as EUR15.
-For a more affordable ride, consider sharing the cost with one or more other tourists.
+Consider sharing the cost with one or more other tourists for a more affordable ride.

-If you don’t have a car, you can take the train to Lisbon and catch the Sintra line.
+You can take the train to Lisbon and catch the Sintra line if you don’t have a car.
 You can then follow signs to the palace and gardens.
 If you don’t have a car, you can also take the train to Cabo da Roca, which stops in Lisbon’s downtown area.
-Taxis are also available at both the railway station and the Sintra railway station.
+Taxis are also available at the railway station and the Sintra railway station.
 If you’re planning on arriving by train in Sintra, be sure to leave plenty of time to explore all the sights.

-Getting to Sintra by car is possible but it’s not a good idea during rush hours.
-The town has limited parking, so it’s best to plan on arriving early in the week and parking in the modern town, which is about 1.5 km to the east.
+Getting to Sintra by car is possible, but it’s not a good idea during rush hours.
+The town has limited parking, so it’s best to plan to arrive early in the week and park in the modern city, which is about 1.5 km to the east.
 In addition to the train, you can also rent a car in Lisbon.
 The city’s numerous car rental agencies can help you with your trip.